 Evolving Directions for Acupuncture Research: Report from the International Research Congress on Integrative Medicine and Health

-By Beth Sommers, PhD, MPH, LAc
+By Elizabeth Sommers, PhD, MPH, LAc

 The Consortium of Academic Health Centers for Integrative Medicine and the International Society for Complementary Medicine Research combined their resources in co-sponsoring the International Research Congress on Integrative Medicine and Health (IRCIMH), which was held in Portland Ore. from May 15-18.
 Over 1,000 attendees from the international community spent 3-4 days networking, sharing, and providing a vision for integrative health.